mattschouten/Text_Editing_Kata/INSTRUCTIONS.md

    * Each LINQ function should be on its own line, starting with the `.`, indented nicely.
    * Exactly one space on either side of the lambda arrow `=>`
    * Exactly one space on either side of equality tests `==`
    * Don't clean up the logic.
 At least not yet.
-The point is text editing and the code is deliberately bad.
+The point of this exercise is text editing, and the code is deliberately bad to give you plenty to edit.
    * Look at a picture of an alpaca after you're done to help cleanse your brain of that hideous code.